emarcey/SunnyLang/README.md

 ### Features
 The language currently supports:
- - Variable declaration and assignment for integer, float and boolean variables
+ - Variable declaration and assignment for integer, float, boolean and string variables
-  - String variables are planned, but not yet supported
  - If/Else logic
  - For/While loop control flow
  - ++/-- operations